 Learn more | Get AdLock | Get AdGuard |

-AdLock showed strong protection against web tracking, resulting in a nearly-unique fingerprint.
-That isn’t a perfect score, but it’s the closest we’ve found among the ad blockers we’ve tested.
-Alternatively, AdGuard showed a unique fingerprint.
+AdGuard and AdLock demonstrated strong protection against web tracking, resulting in a nearly unique fingerprint.
+Fingerprinting creates a unique list of characteristics for a single user, their browser, and their hardware setup.
+Nearly-unique isn’t a perfect score, but it’s the closest we’ve found among the ad blockers we’ve tested.

 The Can You Block It test checks for ad blocker warnings, pop-up ads, and banner ads.
 For this one, AdGuard passed all three tests, but AdLock got two out of three, as it didn’t block the interstitial ads.
-Although it didn’t show the content of the ad, it was still frustrating dealing with the issue.
+Although it didn’t display the ad's content, dealing with the issue was still frustrating.

 AdLock vs. AdGuard: compatibility and customer support